 Founded in 1994 and based in Zaragoza, MasterD offers annually more than 280 courses to more than 50 thousand trainees in Spain and Portugal (centers in Lisbon, Porto, Coimbra and Faro).
 These courses include vocational training and professional certifications for the private sector, as well as preparation for exams in public tenders in different areas.

-In a statement, KKR explains that the professional training and certification market, as well as the preparation for exams, has seen significant growth in recent years with the aim of meeting the demand for professional training and qualification in Portugal, “at a time when that the country seeks to address the challenges of skills mismatch among the population and unemployment, especially among young people ”.
+In a statement, KKR explains that the professional training and certification market, as well as that of exam preparation, has grown significantly in recent years with the aim of meeting the demand for training and professional qualification in Portugal, “at a time when that the country seeks to address the challenges of skills mismatch among the population and unemployment, especially among young people ”.